shsagir/play-area-sync/docs/mysql.md

 ### Limits

 Each App has one database named like the App.
 There are no privileges to `CREATE DATABASE`.
 Please mind that `CREATE SCHEMA` requires the same permission.

+## Troubleshooting MySQL

+### Can't connect from local

+The most common misunderstanding when trying to connect from a local machine, is that people overlook to first open up the SSH tunnel and then connect to the database.
+Graphical MySQL clients support this connection method out of the box.
+You'll need to enter both: SSH access and MySQL access details.
+Within the fortrabbit Dashboard under your App > Access, there is a small link labeled: "Show SSH tunnel info" which will reveal everything you'll need to enter in a MySQL client to connect to the remote database.